harrymkt/mgh/Web/content/_index.md

 * 1 GB ram.
 * Approximately 50 MB of storage is required to store the game.
 * Headphones or speakers; optional but recommended.
 * A keyboard is required to play on Android!
 While the game has gestures available, all tasks cannot be set.
 Note, Android version is currently limited until further notice.
+For example, game data cannot save, you cannot type input etc.